 Our operations have been financed primarily through net proceeds from the sale of equity, debt financing arrangements and cash from operating activities.
-Our principal source of liquidity is cash and cash equivalents totaling \$35.1 million as of June 30, 2017 which includes the net proceeds from our IPO.
+Our principal source of liquidity is cash and cash equivalents totaling \$19.3 million as of September 30, 2017.

-In June 2017, we completed our IPO of our common stock.
-We received net proceeds of \$32.4 million after deducting underwriting warrant, discounts and commissions.
+In June 2017, we received net proceeds of \$32.4 million after deducting underwriting warrant, discounts and commissions, from our IPO.